-Why didn't it show, for example, the full "Sea I slands Series" rather than just excerpts?
+Why didn't it show, for example, the full "Sea Islands Series" rather than just excerpts?
 Why, as the last and crowning stop on the exhibition tour, didn't it add material, fill the survey out, bring in important missing pieces like "The Hampton Project," Ms. Weems's haunting 2000 multimedia essay on institutional racism as it applied to both African and Native Americans?

 Maybe there were problems with loans, with schedules.
 Whatever.
-Where there's a way.
+Where there's a will there's a way.
 It's a shame.